shishenyxx/DeepMosaic/README.md

 > perl ./annotate_variation.pl -buildver hg19 -downdb -webfrom annovar gnomad_genome humandb/
 ```

-   to intall the hg19.gnomad_genome file needed for the feature extraction from the bam file
+   to install the hg19.gnomad_genome file needed for the feature extraction from the bam file

 [Return to Contents](#contents)